ArazAbishov/abishov.github.io/_posts/2017-07-27-hexocat-bot-part-1.markdown

 }
 ```

-If you have noticed, there is an `attribute` specified for each of the models - `#[derive(Deserialize)]`.
+As you might have noticed, there is an `attribute` specified for each of the models - `#[derive(Deserialize)]`.
 This way we tell Serde that we want to generate code for deserializing this model.

 Now we can jump in and declare some services.
-Here is an example of how GitHub's search endpoint can be represented as Anterofit service:
+This is an example of how GitHub's search endpoint can be represented as an Anterofit service:

 ```rust
 service! {